7604timo/freeradius/README.md

 Windows AD and FreeRADIUS

 This is a copy of the configs I used to get Windows 10/11 clients on a SAMBA AD to use machine authentication for WiFi, and also allow users to authenticate with their AD credentials on a Rocky Linux box.
 The idea is that you create groups in AD for the machines and users which you then define in ```/etc/raddb/mods-config/files/authorize``` and allocate a VLAN to them.
+That way you can have one SSID that handles both machines (corporate) and users (BYOD).
+You obviously need to have WiFi APs that can handle dynamic VLANs - I used openWRT with hostapd and it works very well. ```hostapd``` config is in ```openwrt```.

 The freeRADIUS config is in ```raddb```, and the Windows group policies are in ```windows```.